fanf2/draft-dprive-aadot/draft.md

     nameserver is insecure.

+## Authenticator in nameserver hostname?

+We might signal support for encryption is in the nameserver hostname itself, like [@?DNScurve].
+There is room for more than 300 bits in a domain name label, which is enough space to pack an authenticator (such as a cryptographic hash of a certificate) into the hostname.

+This trick would be compatible with the existing DNS and EPP, and it avoids adding delays.
+But there are problems.

+This idea would involve specifying a label format with roughly the same functionality as a TLSA record.

+Nameserver hostnames appear both in the zone's apex NS RRset, which can be authenticated by DNSSEC, and in the delegation NS RRset, which is not authenticated.
+So referrals are vulnerable to encryption-stripping downgrade attacks if the connection to the parent zone's nameserver is insecure.

+But the showstopper is its horrible scalability, worse than the DS record idea: every zone's delegation and apex NS RRsets need to be updated to support encryption, and changed whenever a nameserver's key changes.
+Nameserver operators and zone owners are often different people, so key changes would require communication across multiple organization boundaries.
+Normal DNSSEC DS record updates involve the zone owner, primary server operator, and registrar; this idea involves all of them plus the secondary server operators.

 ## TLSA records alongside nameserver addresses

 This idea is to use TLSA records in a straightforward way: